Where are you located?

 Does LWCA require uniforms and if so, why?

 Yes.
-All students will wear a simple uniform that will be clarified prior to each school year.
+All students will wear a simple and affordable uniform.
 More often than not, fashion DIVIDES rather than UNIFIES.
 We are called to dwell together in UNITY, and uniforms are one simple way that unity is increased and the challenging Christian journey is actually made EASIER for families.
 We understand that typically parents are in favor and students are not.
 ALL Christians, including young Christians or even students who have not yet given their lives completely to Christ, are required by the Lord to do hard things with good attitudes.

 What resources does LWCA have for students with special needs?